BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 interactively to select the SD Card.

-If you prefer to do things manually you can insert the SD Card and then run `dmesg | tail` to view messages which will show you which device reference was used for the SD Card.
+If you prefer to do things manually you can insert the SD Card and then run `dmesg | tail` to view messages which will show you which device reference was used for the SD Card or else use `lsblk` to list all of the block devices available.

 **DON'T GET THE SD CARD DEVICE WRONG OR YOU'LL COMPLETELY WIPE OUT ANOTHER DISK!**